NCAS-CMS/cfa-conventions/source/cfa.md

 In particular circumstances, however, a fragment may deviate from these requirements providing that it is possible to unambiguously convert the fragment to its canonical form prior to it being used within the aggregated data.
-This is useful for cases when the framents were created independently of the CFA-netCDF file and were encoded with forms which are equivalent, but not equal to, the canonical form.
+This is useful for cases when the fragments were created independently of the CFA-netCDF file and were encoded with forms which are equivalent, but not equal to, the canonical form.
 The manipulation of a fragment to its canonical form is carried out by the application program that is managing the aggregation.

 The following fragment manipulations are allowed: